Best Medical Alert Systems for Seniors With Dementia

 Our Hands-on Experience:Dementia-Friendly Features

 In addition to waterproof pendants and bracelets, the base unit has a room temperature sensor.
 If the temperature in the room drops below or rises above the temperature limits you’ve set, an alarm will sound.
-This feature can help save lives in the event of a fire or even alert others if the heater has stopped working during colder months.
+The feature can help save lives in the event of a fire or even alert others if the heater has stopped working during colder months.

 Battery Life

 Since the base unit of LifeFone’s At-Home unit plugs right into the wall, you don’t have to worry much about batteries.
-What I really liked about LifeFone’s system was the longevity of the help button devices.
+What I really liked about LifeFone’s system was the longevity of the help buttons.
 Whether you choose the pendant or the bracelet, the battery can last for up to three years.
 LifeFone will even monitor the remaining life of your battery and send you a new one when it starts to run low.
-My grandma and I agreed that this was a fantastic feature for seniors with Alzheimer’s or dementia.
-You don’t ever have to worry about charging anything, and even if the power goes out, you’ll still have backup support until the electricity comes back on.
+My grandma and I agreed this was a fantastic feature for seniors with Alzheimer’s or dementia.
+You never have to worry about charging anything, and even if the power goes out, you’ll still have backup support until the electricity comes back on.

-» Related Reading: Best medical alert systems for active seniors
+» Related Reading: Best Medical Alert Systems for Active Seniors

 Pricing

-» Learn More: LifeFone medical alert system cost and pricing
+» Learn More: LifeFone Medical Alert System Cost and Pricing

-Check out our video review of LIfeFone below to learn more.
+Check out our video review of LifeFone below to learn more.

 -

-4. MobileHelp - Best Medication Reminders
+4. MobileHelp - Simplest systems

 What we like most